nextstrain/nextclade/docs/user/nextclade-cli/reference.md

 * `-p`, `--input-pathogen-json <INPUT_PATHOGEN_JSON>` — Path to a JSON file containing configuration and data specific to a pathogen
 * `-m`, `--input-annotation <INPUT_ANNOTATION>` — Path to a file containing genome annotation in GFF3 format
 * `-g`, `--cds-selection <CDS_SELECTION>` — Comma-separated list of names of coding sequences (CDSes) to use
+* `--input-pcr-primers <INPUT_PCR_PRIMERS>` — Path to a CSV file containing a list of custom PCR primer sites.
+This information is used to report mutations in these sites
 * `--server <SERVER>` — Use custom dataset server